 | LinkedIn Ads | 1,000 |

-Using these five values, any tool automatically generates a pie chart showing the relative weight of each channel in the total investment.
+With these five values, any tool automatically generates a pie chart that shows the relative weight of each channel over the total investment.

-The following explains the process in Microsoft Excel, which is the most common starting point.
-The workflow in Google Sheets is almost identical.
+Below we explain the process in Microsoft Excel, which is the most common starting point.
+The workflow in Google Sheets is nearly identical.

 - Organize your data into two columns.
 Column A should contain the category names.
-Column B should contain the corresponding numerical values.
-Do not leave any empty cells between rows.
+Column B should contain the corresponding numeric values.
+Don’t leave empty cells between rows.

 - Select the entire data range.
-Click the first cell in the header row and drag to the last value.
-Include the column headers so that the chart can use them as labels automatically.
+Click on the first header cell and drag to the last value.
+Include the column headers so the chart uses them as labels automatically.

-- Open the chart insertion menu.
-On the top toolbar, click the “Insert” tab.
-In the “Charts” group, select the pie chart icon.
+- Go to the chart insertion menu.
+On the top bar, click the “Insert” tab.
+Within the “Charts” group, select the pie or circular chart icon.

 - Choose the type of pie chart.
-Select from the available options: 2D, 3D, or doughnut.
-For agency reports, the classic 2D chart or the doughnut chart offers better readability.
+Select from the available options: 2D, 3D, or donut.
+For agency reports, the classic 2D chart or the donut chart offer better readability.

 - Add a descriptive title.
-Click on the default title and replace it with one that clearly conveys the information shown.
-Example: “Investment Breakdown by Channel — May 2025”.
+Click on the default title and replace it with one that clearly communicates the data shown.
+Example: “Investment distribution by channel — May 2025”.

 - Turn on data labels.
-Right-click anywhere on the chart.
+Right-click on any sector of the chart.
 Select “Add data labels.”
-Set it to display the category name and percentage for each sector.
+Set it to show the category name and percentage on each sector.

-- Customize colors and captions.
-Choose colors that match your client’s or agency’s visual identity.
-Make sure the caption is legible and properly positioned.
+- Customize colors and legend.
+Assign colors that match your client’s or agency’s visual identity.
+Check that the legend is readable and properly positioned.

-- Export the chart or embed it in your report.
-You can copy the chart directly into a PowerPoint presentation, export it as a PNG image, or embed it in an automated dashboard.
+- Export or integrate the chart into your report.
+You can copy the chart directly into a PowerPoint presentation, export it as a PNG image, or integrate it into an automated dashboard.

 Pie charts in automated dashboards vs. spreadsheets